 — Small problems have big effects on performance —

-Buildings frequently undergo operational and occupancy changed that challenge the mechanical, electrical and control systems, hindering optimal performance.
+Buildings frequently undergo operational and occupancy changes that challenge the mechanical, electrical and control systems, hindering optimal performance.
 In today’s complex buildings, systems are highly interactive, with sophisticated controls that can create a trickle-down effect on building operations.
-All building’s can experience performance degradation over time.
+All buildings can experience performance degradation over time.

 Purpose of Retro-Cx:

-- Verify that a facility and its systems meet the Code of Federal Regulations (CFR)
+- Verify that a facility and its systems meet the Current Facility Requirements (CFR)

 - Enhance building performance by saving energy and reducing operational costs